 This my personal blog and all opinions expressed—however crazy and/or biased—are my own.
 They do not reflect those of my employer, my volunteer group, my family, friends, mermaids, unicorns, marshmallows, rainbows, or anyone else (including you).

 This blog is intended to provide a space for me to manifest my thoughts and opinions into something solid: words.
-I have so much clutter in this dysfunctional brain of mine that writing is the only outlet.
+I have so much clutter in this brain of mine that writing (and talking) is the only outlet.
 Additionally, my thoughts are never stagnant; always flowing; forever evolving.
-I may not have the same opinions I did 2 years ago, so don’t try to call me out on something I wrote 2 or 10 years ago that contradict what I say today.
-People change and life goes on.
+I may not have the same opinions I did 2 or 10 years ago.

 I am a feminist, so most of my mumbo-jumbo will be from a feminist perspective.
 And no, I am not an angry, ugly, whiny, male-hating, anti-family woman with arm-pit hair.
-On the contrary, people say that I am a beautiful, sweet, and loving woman, wife, and mother who simply has opinions.
+On the contrary, people say that I am a beautiful, sweet, and loving individual who sometimes feel the need to critically analyze something.

-I do not write something to intentionally offend, humiliate, hurt, or slander anyone.
-If you feel I am writing about you, then stop.
+I do not write to intentionally offend, humiliate, hurt, or slander anyone.
+If you feel I am writing about you, then I encourage you to stop.
 Unless I specify a full name with DOB and SSN, then you should have no reason to believe it’s you—unless you have a guilty conscience.
 But then, just because your guilty conscience is eating at you doesn’t mean I am writing about you.

-Additionally, I know that many issues within the Hmong community are not exclusive.
-Many cultures around the world may share similar customs and experiences as the Hmong, so don’t leave a comment like, “This isn’t happening only with the Hmong.
+I am aware that issues within the Hmong community are not exclusive.
+Many cultures around the world share similar customs and experiences as the Hmong, so don’t leave a comment like, “This isn’t happening only with the Hmong.
 It’s also happening with the penguins in Antartica as well, so I don’t see the point in your blog.”
 The first step to addressing the problems we have in our community is acknowledging that they exist.
-And, the reason why I may only be referring to my culture is because this blog (A Hmong Woman) is about my experiences, my personal observations, and opinions on my culture.
+And, the reason why I may only be referring to my culture is because this blog is about my lived experiences, my personal observations, and opinions on my culture.
 It may not matter to you, but it matters to me.
 If and when I write about another culture, I will state so, so please don’t be annoying and state the obvious.

 You have every right to disagree with what I say, but please do so in a mature, respectful manner.
 We’re all adults here, aren’t we?
 I do not tolerate abusive, malicious, profane, and rude remarks that do not add to the discussion of the blog entries.
-I reserve the right to delete any comments at any time for whatever reasons (especially for the reasons previously mentioned).
+Your freedom of speech has its limitations on “A Hmong Woman.”
+I reserve the right to delete any comments at any time for whatever reasons (especially for the reasons aforementioned).

-The images I use on A Hmong Woman are my own or from photoxpress, unless otherwise clearly stated with a link (when you click on the picture) to its owner and/or website.
+The images I use on A Hmong Woman are my own or are public domain/royalty-free images, unless otherwise clearly stated with a link (when you click on the picture) to its owner and/or website.
 All rights reserved on my personal photos.

 I am not responsible for the contents of the external sites that are linked from my blog, nor am I responsible for any websites that link to my blog.